ckaylor33/react-todo/README.md

 Local Storage <br/>
 -Want to be able to use local storage so the user doesn't lose list items when browser refreshes <br/>
 -useEffect to whipe out old values and save latest values in the list; key value pairs <br/>
--need to get values from local storage if there is any and use them when browser is refreshed <br/>
+-Need to get values from local storage if there is any and use them when browser is refreshed <br/>
--stringify and parse JSON as necessary <br/>
+-Stringify and parse JSON as necessary <br/>

+Future improvements <br/>
+-Implement categories and dynamic routing (axios) and possibly hook up to a back end with authentication to make the user experience fully customizable <br/>